 Years of Experience

-Survey participants who have worked at ConocoPhillips Company for between five and 10 years earn about $94K annually on average.
-The largest fraction of ConocoPhillips Company people (28 percent) have been working for one to four years and earn around $83K per year on average.
+Survey participants who have worked at ConocoPhillips Company for between five and 10 years earn around $90K annually on average.
+Broken down by tenure, the largest share of ConocoPhillips Company employees (28 percent) have one to four years of experience and earn $82K per year on average.

 Certifications and Degrees